calmoo/async_url_getter/README.md

 ## Decisions made:

 - A default value of 15 seconds for the timeout was specified.
-This can be specified with the `--timeout` option
+This can be specified with the `--timeout` option.

 - Metrics are rounded to three decimal places for readability.